 As a member of our plan, you pay a monthly plan premium.
-For 2025, the monthly premium for VNS Health EasyCare is \$25.
+For 2025, the monthly premium for VNS Health EasyCare Plus is \$72.30.
+All or most of your plan premium is paid on your behalf by Extra Help.